-The ICD-9-CM conditions and procedures codes were aggregated into clinically meaningful categories.
-These categories, included on the file as OPCCC1X-OPCCC4X, were generated using Clinical Classification Software [formerly known as Clinical Classifications for Health Care Policy Research (CCHPR)], (Elixhauser, et al., 1998), which aggregates conditions and V-codes into 260 mutually exclusive categories, most of which are clinically homogeneous.
+The ICD-9-CM codes were aggregated into clinically meaningful categories.
+These categories, included on the file as OBCCC1X-OBCCC4X, were generated using Clinical Classification Software [formerly known as Clinical Classifications for Health Care Policy Research (CCHPR), (Elixhauser, et al., 1998)], which aggregates conditions and V-codes into 260 mutually exclusive categories, most of which are clinically homogeneous.

 In order to preserve respondent confidentiality, nearly all of the condition codes provided on this file have been collapsed from fully-specified codes to three-digit code categories.
-The reported ICD-9-CM code values were mapped to the appropriate clinical classification category prior to being collapsed to the three-digit categories.

-The conditions and procedures codes (and clinical classification codes) linked to each outpatient visit are sequenced in the order in which the conditions were reported by the household respondent, which was in order of input into database and not in order of importance or severity.
-Data users/analysts who use the MEPS 2001 Medical Conditions file in conjunction with this outpatient visit file should note that the order of conditions on this file is not identical to that on the Medical Conditions file.
+The reported ICD-9-CM code values were mapped to the appropriate clinical classification category prior to being collapsed to the 3-digit categories.
+Details on this procedure can be found in the 2001 MEPS Medical Conditions File.
+The condition codes (and clinical classification codes) and procedure codes linked to each office-based medical provider visit event are sequenced in the order in which the conditions were reported by the household respondent, which was in order of input into the database and not in order of importance or severity.
+Data users/analysts who use the Medical Conditions file in conjunction with this office-based medical provider visits file should note that the order of conditions on this file is not identical to that on the 2001 Medical Conditions file.

-2.6.5 Flat Fee Variables (FFEEIDX, FFOPTYPE, FFBEF01, FFTOT02)
+2.6.5 Flat Fee Variables (FFEEIDX, FFOBTYPE, FFBEF01, FFTOT02)